swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 If `BankAccount` were a normal class, the `transfer(amount:to:)` method would be well-formed, but would be subject to data races in concurrent code without an external locking mechanism.

 With actors, the attempt to reference `other.balance` triggers a compiler error, because `balance` may only be referenced on `self`.

-As noted in the error message, `balance` is *actor-isolated*, meaning that it can only be accessed directly from within the specific actor it is tied to or "isolated by".
+The error messages notes that `balance` is *actor-isolated*, meaning that it can only be accessed directly from within the specific actor it is tied to or "isolated by".
 In this case, it's the instance of `BankAccount` referenced by `self`.
-Stored properties, computed instance properties, instance subscripts, and instance methods (like `transfer(amount:to:)`) in an actor are all actor-isolated by default.
+All declarations on an instance of an actor, including stored and computed instance properties (like `balance`), instance methods (like `transfer(amount:to:)`), and instance subscripts, are all actor-isolated by default.
+Actor-isolated declarations can freely refer to other actor-isolated declarations on the same actor instance (on `self`).

-On the other hand, the reference to `other.accountNumber` is allowed, because `accountNumber` is immutable (defined by `let`).
-Once initialized, it is never written, so there can be no data races in accessing it. `accountNumber` is called *actor-independent*, because it can be freely used from any actor.
-Constants introduced with `let` are actor-independent by default; there is also an attribute `@actorIndependent` (described in the next section on [**Actor independence**](#actor-independence)) to specify that a particular declaration is actor-independent.
+A reference to an actor-isolated declaration from outside that actor is call a *cross-actor reference*.
+Such references are permissible in one of two ways.
+First, a cross-actor reference to immutable state is allowed because, once initialized, that state can never be modified (either from inside the actor or outside it), so there are no data races by definition.
+The reference to `other.accountNumber` is allowed based on this rule, because `accountNumber` is declared via a `let` and has value-semantic type `Int`.

-Compile-time actor-isolation checking, as shown above, ensures that code outside of the actor does not interfere with the actor's mutable state.
-To work with the actor from outside of it, one must always do so with an asynchronous function invocation.
-Asynchronous function invocations are turned into enqueues of partial tasks representing those invocations to the actor's *queue* (as in, queue of tasks, not `DispatchQueue`).
-This queue, along with an exclusive task executor (which may be using dispatch queues) bound to the actor, functions as a synchronization boundary between the actor and any of its external callers.
-For example, if we wanted to make a deposit to a given bank account `account`, we could make a call to a method `deposit(amount:)`, and that call would be placed on the queue.
-The executor would pull tasks from the queue one-by-one, ensuring an actor is never concurrently running on multiple threads, and would eventually process the deposit.
+The second form of permissible cross-actor reference is one that is performed with an asynchronous function invocation.
+Such asynchronous function invocations are turned into "messages" requesting that the actor execute the corresponding task when it can safely do so.
+These messages are stored in the actor's "mailbox", and the caller initiating the asynchronous function invocation may be suspended until the actor is able to process the corresponding message in its mailbox.
+An actor processes the messages its mailbox sequentially, so that a given actor will never have two concurrently-executing tasks running actor-isolated code.
+This ensures that there are no data races on actor-isolated mutable state, because there is no concurrency in any code that can access actor-isolated state.
+For example, if we wanted to make a deposit to a given bank account `account`, we could make a call to a method `deposit(amount:)` on another actor, and that call would become a message placed in the actor's mailbox and the caller would suspend.
+When that actor processes messages, it will eventually process the message corresponding to the deposit, executing that call within the actor's isolation domain when no other code is executing in that actor's isolation domain.

+> **Implementation note**: At an implementation level, the messages are partial tasks (described by the [Structured Concurrency] proposal) for the asynchronous call, and each actor instance contains its own serial executor (also in the [Structured Concurrency] proposal).
+The serial executor is responsible for running the partial tasks sequentially.
+This is conceptually similar to a serial [`DispatchQueue`](https://developer.apple.com/documentation/dispatch/dispatchqueue), but the actual implementation in the actor runtime uses a lighter-weight implementation that takes advantage of Swift's `async` functions.

+Compile-time actor-isolation checking determines which references to actor-isolated declarations are cross-actor references, and ensures that such references use one of the two permissible mechanisms described above.
+This ensures that code outside of the actor does not interfere with the actor's mutable state.

 Based on the above, we can implement a correct version of `transfer(amount:to:)`) that is asynchronous: